docker/docs/deploy/rbac/usermgmt-grant-permissions.md

 {% if include.ui %}

-UCP administrators can create *grants* to control how users and organizations access resources.
+Docker EE administrators can create *grants* to control how users and organizations access resources.

 A grant is made up of *subject*, *role*, and *resource group*.